Unique and Exciting Experiences in Hawaii

-There are helicopter, traditional boat as well as Zodiac raft operators that will give you differing perspectives of the seaside cliffs, rugged coastline, sea caves and secluded white sand beach coves of the world famous Na Pali coast.
+There are helicopter, traditional boat as well as Zodiac raft operators offering tours of the area.
+Each will give you differing perspectives of the seaside cliffs, rugged coastline, sea caves and secluded beach coves.
 Those that desire a bird’s eye view of the area should definitely go on the helicopter tours.
 While those who want to get a closer intimate look should take the boat or Zodiac raft tours.
-Some of the operators that offer tours of the Na Pali coast include: Kauai Eco Helicopter Adventure, Captain Andy’s Na Pali Snorkel Sail and Na Pali Snorkel Expedition.
+Some of the operators are Kauai Eco Helicopter Adventure, Captain Andy’s Na Pali Snorkel Sail and Na Pali Snorkel Expedition.

 The Hawaiian Islands once supported sugar cane plantations irrigated through a network of tunnels, ditches and flumes.
 This irrigation network transported water from various sources to the fields.
 Hawaii no longer has active sugar cane operations.
 But a number of these tunnels, ditches and flumes still provide a truly unique way of seeing the islands.
 They also offer the perspective of what the early plantation managers and workers saw during sugar’s heyday in Hawaii.
 A number of operators also offer kayak or tube rides through these irrigation systems though what people now call fluming.
 Flume ride operators include Flumin’ Kohala on the Big Island of Hawaii and Kauai Backcountry Adventures on Kauai.